No. 01-1447

 hardly shows that it has reached a conclusion that only remedial justifications are

 compelling.
-A number of appellate courts have upheld race-conscious
+A number of appellate courts have upheld race-conscious___________________

 1/ If the district court intended to decide the compelling interest question on